Book a connection call

 M&E really was everyone’s responsibility!

-This realization struck her with such force that she put her fork down (but only for a second!, after all, there were project results to produce, even over the lunch hour).
+This realization struck her with such force that she put her fork down (but only for a second!, after all, the lunch was quite deliciousbut there were project results to produce, even over the lunch hour).

 Plot point 1

-The project director – who was named Project Director, by the way – jumped up from her desk, lunch still in hand, and ran through the project office ordering everyone away from their desk-bound lunch breaks and into the conference room.
+The program director – who was named Program Director, by the way – jumped up from her desk, lunch still in hand, and ran through the office ordering everyone away from their desk-bound lunch breaks and into the conference room.

-“I have an important announcement to make,” Project Director said, once everyone was gathered.
+“I have an important announcement to make,” Program Director said, once everyone was gathered.

-All eyes were on the Project Director – or, rather, on the Project Director’s delicious-looking lunch, which she continued to eat as she spoke (the team regretted having forgotten their lunches at their desks), but they hoped that the important announcement was going to be that they were finally going to be allowed to take a break for lunch instead of having to continue working while eating in order not to interrupt the delivery of project results.
+All eyes were on the Program Director – or, rather, on the Program Director’s delicious-looking lunch, which she continued to eat as she spoke.
+(The team regretted having forgotten their lunches at their desks, but they hoped that the important announcement was going to be that they were finally going to be allowed to take a break for lunch instead of having to continue working while eating in order not to interrupt the delivery of program results.)

 “From this point forward, we’re going to do M&E differently.”